-The TVI will educate, support, and collaborate with family members and other members of the instructional team who work with the student.
+The TVI will educate, support, and collaborate with family members and other members of the instructional team who work with the students.
 The TVI will convey professional opinions in a diplomatic, collaborative manner in order to ensure that appropriate programming is recommended for the student with a visual impairment.

-- supporting families in developing early childhood goals and objectives related to the visual impairment - supporting transitions of services from early childhood settings or homes to preschool, preschool to elementary school, elementary to middle school, middle school to high school and high school to adulthood - ensuring that necessary skills are attained for transitioning from school to adult life
+- Supporting families in developing early childhood goals and objectives related to visual impairment - Supporting transitions of services from early childhood settings or homes to preschool, preschool to elementary school, elementary school to middle school, middle school to high school and high school to adulthood - Ensuring that necessary skills are taught for transitioning from school to adult life - Providing direct instruction, co-teaching, and participating in other collaborative efforts - Consulting with parents, teachers, and other professionals in the home, community, and school on providing instruction in the ECC areas - Modifying the environment to accommodate specific visual needs - Modeling appropriate instructional techniques - Providing, creating, and acquiring adapted materials - Maintaining current eye reports on each student and interpreting ophthalmological information for the educational team - Providing in-service training and consultation to the educational team in school and top professionals in applicable community settings (e.g., community-based instruction and community-based employment) - Recommending adapted strategies for access in participation in the school community, ensuring that a vision-specific support system is in place for transitioning from school to adult life - Building independence and success in home, community, and school environments - Participating as a member of the children's IEP team

-- providing direct instruction, co-teaching, and participating in other collaborative efforts - consulting with parents, teachers, and other professionals in the home, community, and school on providing instruction in the ECC areas - modifying the environment to accommodate specific visual needs - modeling appropriate instructional techniques - providing, creating, and acquiring adapted materials - maintaining current eye reports on each student and interpreting ophthalmological information for the educational team - providing in-service training and consultation to the educational team in school and top professionals in applicable community settings (e.g., community-based instruction and community-based employment) - recommending adapted strategies for access to the general curriculum and participation in the school community ensuring that a vision-specific support system is in place for transitioning from school to adult life - building independence and success in home, community, and school environments - participating as a member of the child's IEP team
+Administrative/record keeping duties:

-Administrative/recordkeeping duties:
+- Referring to each eligible student to VABVI after securing a signed parental release to share information and maintain records on all evaluations, IEPs, and progress reports - Ensuring that each student has an updated FVA, low vision assessment, and O&M, LMA AT evaluation - Attending IEP meetings - Ordering, receiving, distributing, and returning adapted textbooks as appropriate for each student - Completing and submitting visit summary reports monthly

-- referring each eligible student to VABVI after securing a signed parental release to share information and maintaining records on all evaluations, IEPs, and progress reports - ensuring that each student has updated FVA, low vision assessment, and O&M evaluation, as appropriate - attending IEP meetings - ordering, receiving, distributing, and returning adapted textbooks as appropriate for each student - completing and submitting visit summary reports monthly - maintaining inventory on materials on loan from VABVI - providing VABVI with copies of recent eye examination reports - updating any change in contact information for students open to VABVI
+- Maintaining inventory on materials on loan from VABVI - Providing VABVI with copies of recent eye examination reports - Updating any change in contact information for students open with VABVI